Arv1nP/phase-3-project/README.md

 The project consists of the following files:

 - `main.py`: Contains the main CLI logic and user interaction.
-- `user.py`: Defines the `UserHandler` class for user registration, login, and progress tracking.
+- `user.py`: Defines the `UserHandler` class for user registration, login, note taking and progress tracking lodgic.
 - `language_api.py`: Implements the `Fetch_from_api` class for fetching vocabulary, synonyms, and translations from external APIs.
-- `data_structures.py`: Defines the database structure and session management functions.
+- `data_structures.py`: Defines the database schema and session management functions.

 ## CLI Script (`main.py`)